debarghyapandit/ot-ninjaprogramme/Assignments/AWS/IAM/gettingstarted.md

 - Identity information for assurance
 If you use AWS CloudTrail, you receive log records that include information about those who made requests for resources in your account.
 That information is based on IAM identities.

-PCI DSS Compliance
+- PCI DSS Compliance
 IAM supports the processing, storage, and transmission of credit card data by a merchant or service provider, and has been validated as being compliant with Payment Card Industry (PCI) Data Security Standard (DSS).
-For more information about PCI DSS, including how to request a copy of the AWS PCI Compliance Package, see PCI DSS Level 1.

-Integrated with many AWS services
+- Integrated with many AWS services
 For a list of AWS services that work with IAM, see AWS Services That Work with IAM.

-Eventually Consistent
+- Eventually Consistent
 IAM, like many other AWS services, is eventually consistent.
 IAM achieves high availability by replicating data across multiple servers within Amazon's data centers around the world.
 If a request to change some data is successful, the change is committed and safely stored.

 However, the change must be replicated across IAM, which can take some time.
 Such changes include creating or updating users, groups, roles, or policies.

 We recommend that you do not include such IAM changes in the critical, high-availability code paths of your application.
 Instead, make IAM changes in a separate initialization or setup routine that you run less frequently.

 Also, be sure to verify that the changes have been propagated before production workflows depend on them.
-For more information, see Changes that I make are not always immediately visible.

-Free to use
+- Free to use
 AWS Identity and Access Management (IAM) and AWS Security Token Service (AWS STS) are features of your AWS account offered at no additional charge.
 You are charged only when you access other AWS services using your IAM users or AWS STS temporary security credentials.
-For information about the pricing of other AWS products, see the Amazon Web Services pricing page.